 When the survey was repeated in 2008, it revealed that 67% of Americans know all the words to this song, up from 61% in 2004.
 Folks in the Midwest and Northeast were more likely to know the words.

 The song has charted three times, all from performances at sporting events.
-Jose Feliciano's version checked in at #50 in 1968, Whitney Houston's made #20 in 1991, and Jennifer Hudson's performance at the Super Bowl in 2009 nicked the charts at #98.
+Jose Feliciano's version checked in at #50 in 1968, Whitney Houston's made #20 in 1991, and Faith Hill's performance from the Super Bowl in 2000 reached #118.

 Billy Joel sang this at the 1989 Super Bowl, and when asked about the experience in a 1998 interview with Uncut, he said: "It was OK.
 Between you and me, it's not a very good song, nobody can hit the high notes.
 They asked me to do it, and I thought it was a good way of getting Super Bowl tickets."